 G protein-coupled receptor drug discovery

-G protein-coupled receptors (GPCRs) are the largest superfamily of all receptors.
-They are the target of 40 – 50% of currently marketed drugs.
-So understanding their molecular functionality is highly relevant, both clinically and commercially.
+G protein-coupled receptors (GPCRs) are the target of approximately 30% of currently marketed drugs, so understanding their molecular functionality is both clinically and commercially relevant.

-Medicinal Chemistry works collaboratively on GPCRs with MIPS Drug Discovery Biology.
-The recent clarification of the X-ray structure of GPCRs has also opened new research opportunities, which we're strongly pursuing with our Drug Discovery Biology colleagues.
+The recent clarification of the X-ray and cryogenic electron microscopy structure of GPCRs has opened new research opportunities, which we're strongly pursuing with our Drug Discovery Biology colleagues.